brunocalet/Automatic_Collembolan_Analysis/README.md

 python collembolaAnalysis.py
 ```

-After the run, new files are created and the folder structure now looks like this:
+After the run, new files are created, and the folder structure now looks like this:

 ```bash
 ├── collembolaAnalysis.py